-Professional meetings are one element of New Work, on the other hand, informal meetings are just as important.
+Professional meetings are one element of New Work; informal meetings are just as important.
 Ideally, they should be seen as a perk or a benefit.
 When meeting culture is people-centered, employees develop a positive association with meetings rather than seeing them as mandatory busy work.

 4 STEPS TO CREATE A NEW WORK ENVIRONMENT